Skip to content

 Here’s What Happened When I Used CBD Before & After a Workout

-written by Seth Lorinczi As a moderately dedicated fitness buff, I tend to stick to the basics when it comes to working out: I warm up and cool down, stay hydrated and pay attention to the signals my body sends me.
-But while I’d read a little bit about CBD benefits before—how it might help me tame stress, mostly—I hadn’t really thought about adding it to my self-care and exercise regimen.
-Believe me: I’m glad I did.
+As a moderately dedicated fitness buff, I tend to stick to the basics when it comes to working out: I warm up and cool down, stay hydrated and pay attention to the signals my body sends me.
+But while I’d read a little bit about the uses of CBD before—primarily how it might contribute to general wellness—I hadn’t really thought about adding it to my self-care and exercise regimen.
 In today’s post, I’ll share a little about my experience using CBD before and after working out.
-The effects were subtle in some ways—and very profound in others.
-But after experiencing the gentle way it soothed my muscles before and after exercise, I’m convinced that CBD for workout recovery is an essential part of the equation.
+The effects were subtle in some ways—and very noticeable in others.
 Here’s what I learned.
-CBD Before Workout: Loosening and Limbering from the Inside Out I already knew that CBD is a cannabinoid, or a plant-based compound derived from either cannabis or its cousin, hemp.
+CBD Before Workout: Supporting Your Routine I already knew that CBD is a cannabinoid, or a plant-based compound derived from either cannabis or its cousin, hemp.
 Because CBD isn’t intoxicating (that cannabinoid is THC), I knew that it wouldn’t make me feel “high.”
-But I wondered if I would feel anything at all using it to prepare my muscles for exercise.
+But I wondered if I would notice any difference using it as part of my exercise preparation.
 I tried both a CBD topical and a CBD oil ingestible.
-My sense was that they both worked in subtle ways to instill a very gentle sense of calm and preparedness.
-It wasn’t a huge revelation or a shift in perspective, but I found it quietly grounding.
-Because I can suffer from performance anxiety around workouts or other challenges, this sense of inner relaxation really helped set me up for deeper and more demanding workouts without worrying that I’d overdo it.
-By the same token, I was actually grateful that the effects of the CBD were so subtle.
-I find that some products—like so-called “heat rubs”—are overly distracting, blocking normal pain signals and leading me to overexert myself.
-By comparison, I found that CBD didn’t completely numb the normal discomfort I associate with a good workout.
-It just turned down the volume of hair.
-CBD After Workout: Loosening and Limbering from the Inside Out CBD helped set me up for better workouts and it really came into its own after I was finished exercising.
+My sense was that they both contributed to a gentle sense of calm and preparedness.
+It wasn’t a huge revelation or a dramatic shift, but I found it quietly grounding.
+This sense of inner relaxation helped set me up for deeper and more focused workouts.
+By the same token, I preferred that the effects were subtle.
+Some products—such as “heat rubs”—can at times feel distracting during workouts.
+With CBD, I noticed a gentle support rather than an overpowering sensation.
+CBD After Workout: Incorporating Into Post-Exercise Care CBD supported my overall routine both before and after exercising.
 I’m familiar with what some personal trainers call "Delayed onset muscle soreness," or “DOMs.”
-It’s the usual stiffness and soreness that appears after hard physical exertion, and while I know it’s not anything to really worry about, it can be uncomfortable.
-Well, guess what?
-Using CBD after a workout—again, in topical or edible CBD oil formats—made a huge difference in my experience of muscle strain.
-It didn’t disappear completely, and again, to be clear: it was never excruciating to begin with.
-But CBD really helped loosen up my tired muscles, offering a subtle and long-lasting sense they were healing and well supported.
-Later, I wondered if part of this effect was due to something besides what the CBD was doing for my muscles.
-And it turns out that over and above the potential for CBD’s anti-inflammatory properties, it’s been shown to tame stress and improve sleep quality.
-I can’t be 100% sure, but my guess is that it’s these qualities that helped give me that feeling of relaxation and confidence in my own body.
-I can tell you this much: It made a huge difference in the way I approached each post-implementation workout.
-My body felt ready to tackle a new day of fitness.
-Now that I know there’s a gentle and plant-based medication I can lean on, I’m pretty sure it’s going to be my go-to workout buddy for the foreseeable future.
-Do you have other questions about using CBD for workout recovery?
+It’s the usual stiffness that can appear after physical exertion, and while I know it’s not anything to really worry about, it can be noticeable.
+Whether I used CBD topically or as an oil after a workout, I noticed an increased sense of comfort with my muscles post-exercise.
+My muscles felt supported, and I found it easier to prepare for my next workout.
+This became a welcome part of my fitness routine.
+Later, I considered whether this overall benefit was related to other factors, such as my improved sense of relaxation or a better evening routine.
+Research on CBD is ongoing and suggests a possible role in supporting a balanced lifestyle and overall wellness.
+For me, it contributed to a feeling of relaxation and confidence as I approached each post-workout day.
+Do you have other questions about using CBD as part of your wellness or fitness routine?
 Just ask!
-We’re here to help.
+We’re here to provide information.

 Learn more